 ADA Reasonable Modification Policy

 Transportation is provided in accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.

 Click here for the Reasonable Modification Policy.

-- Marion Senior Services operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act.
-Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with Marion Senior Services, Inc. – Marion Transit using the complaint form found here.
+- Marion Senior Services operates its programs and services without regard to race, color, disability and national origin in accordance with Title VI of the Civil Rights Act and Americans with Disabilities Act (ADA).
+Any person who believes she or he has been aggrieved by any unlawful discriminatory practice under Title VI or ADA may file a complaint with Marion Senior Services, Inc. – Marion Transit using the complaint form found here.
 Spanish here.

-- Any person who believes he or she has been discriminated against on the basis of race, color, or national origin by Marion Senior Services' may file a Title VI complaint by completing and submitting the agency's Title VI Complaint Form.
-Marion Senior Services investigates complaints received no more than 180 days after the alleged incident.
-Marion Senior Services will process complaints that are complete.
+- Any person who believes he or she has been discriminated against on the basis of race, color, disability or national origin by Marion Senior Services' may file a Title VI or ADA complaint by completing and submitting the agency's Title VI or ADA Complaint Form.

 Marion Senior Services has ninety (90) days to investigate the complaint.
 If more information is needed to resolve the case, Marion Senior Services may contact the complainant.
 The complainant has ten (10) business days from the date of the letter to send requested information to the investigator assigned to the case.
 If the investigator is not contacted by the complainant or does not receive the additional information within ten (10) business days, Marion Senior Services can administratively close the case.
 A case can also be administratively closed if the complainant no longer wishes to pursue their case.